Larry LaLonde: Playing style

 Known for his technical proficiency as a guitar player, LaLonde uses many advanced guitar techniques such as pinch harmonics, sweep picking, pick tapping, volume swells and tapping, as well as other extended techniques in his music.
+His early work with Primus was influenced by his roots in heavy metal, but by the time of Pork Soda (1993), LaLonde's guitar playing had evolved to a more unusual style and was earning comparisons to experimental jazz guitarists like Sonny Sharrock and Marc Ribot.
 His influences include funk, world music, heavy metal and film music.
 Melodically his playing makes heavy use of tritone intervals, the whole tone scale and the diminished scale, helping establish Primus’ hard, dissonant, dark sound.

 Personal life

-In addition to being Primus' guitar player, LaLonde is also an avid skateboarder.
-He was the skater who knocked the nachos out of Bob Cock's hand in the music video for "Jerry Was a Race Car Driver".
+In addition to being Primus' guitar player, LaLonde is also an avid skateboarder; he was the skater who knocked the nachos out of Bob Cock's hand in the video for "Jerry Was a Race Car Driver".

-LaLonde is married to Shane Stirling, who was a model on the CBS television show "The Price Is Right".
+LaLonde currently lives in Los Angeles with his wife Shane Stirling, a model from the CBS show The Price Is Right, and their two children Sierra and Avery.
+In January 2025, their home was destroyed in the Palisades Fire.